meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `exclude_subgroups`: If the parameter is included as true, packages from projects from subgroups are not listed.
 Default is false.
     - [ ] `order_by`: The field to use as order.
 One of created_at (default), name, version, type, or project_path.
     - [ ] `sort`: The direction of the order, either asc (default) for ascending order or desc for descending order.
     - [ ] `package_type`: Filter the returned packages by type.
-One of conan, maven, npm, pypi, composer, nuget, or golang.
+One of conan, maven, npm, pypi, composer, nuget, helm, or golang.
 (Introduced in GitLab 12.9)
     - [ ] `package_name`: Filter the project packages with a fuzzy search by name.
 (Introduced in GitLab 13.0)
     - [ ] `include_versionless`: When set to true, versionless packages are included in the response.
 (Introduced in GitLab 13.8)
     - [ ] `status`: Filter the returned packages by status.
 One of default (default), hidden, or processing.
 (Introduced in GitLab 13.9)